-Though every region has a different climate, almost all of us have to put up with seasonal weather transitions.
-And regardless of how subtle (or drastic!) those changes are, it’s not just our minds that have to accept when winter is coming or summer is ending — our skin has to adjust too, therefore changing your skin care routine seasonally is crucial.
+Though every state has a slightly different climate, almost all of us have to put up with seasonal weather transitions.
+And regardless of how subtle (or drastic!) those changes may be, it’s not just our minds that have to accept when winter is coming or summer is ending — our skin has to adjust too, therefore changing your skin care routine seasonally is crucial.

 These extremes and transitions are a lot for your skin to be putting up with, and it’s your job to help your body deal with the changing temperatures as best you can.